-Alyson Lyon is a Chicago-based Writer/Performer.
+Alyson Lyon is a Chicago-based Multi-disciplinary Artist, Writer and Educator crusading for a truly liberated state of being.
 She's a graduate of DePaul University’s Theatre School with a Bachelor of Fine Arts in Theatre Studies and DePaul’s School of Education with a Master’s in Education (Secondary English and Theatre).
-Alyson also completed the Second City Conservatory program and has studied Screenwriting through UCLA’s Online Screenwriting Program and Chicago’s Dramatists Workshop.
+Alyson also completed the Second City Conservatory program and studied Screenwriting through UCLA’s Online Screenwriting Program and Chicago’s Dramatists Workshop.
 She's studied guitar at Pete Foxx Guitar Studio in LA and voice/guitar at Old Town School of Folk Music in Chicago.

 For over two decades, Alyson's performed professionally in theatre, tv and film in Chicago, New York and Los Angeles.
-As a musician, she played bass/vocals in "Stiletto Attack," "The Gray in Black," guitar/vocals in "Sound from the Ground" and was a featured Potbelly's musician at the original Potbelly's on Lincoln Ave in Chicago.
+Musically, she played bass/vocals in "Stiletto Attack," "The Gray in Black," guitar/vocals in "Sound from the Ground" and was a featured solo Potbelly's musician at the original Potbelly's on Lincoln Ave in Chicago.

-Alyson is also a 200-hour Registered Yoga Teacher and Reiki Master Teacher in the Usui Lineage.
-She aims to be a source of positivity in the lives of others.
+Alyson aims to be a source of positivity in the lives of others.